lawik/notes/Blog - The Future Stack.md

 Fly are trying some stuff with SQLite and LiteFS which is interesting.
 But I have worked a bit with the Electric SQL folks as well and I think their approach has a lot of potential for this geo-distributed concept.
 CRDTs are very powerful if you accept eventual consistency.
 And Electric SQL launched pglite, which has the eye of both Supabase and Neon.
 So we might see something interesting happen there.
 Postgres on every server perhaps?
 I did that as an experiment with their SQLite variant.

+Some people have brought up CouchDB (the DB that did everything first, in Erlang) which is not SQL.
+Cassandra, which is closer to SQL from what I gather but not quite, Discord switched to ScyllaDB from that.
+And related to all this Phoenix will soon ship with [CockroachDB support](https://x.com/lawik/status/1791389748243648628).
+All of the options have fairly significant trade-offs but might be great for your workload.
+I think elasticity and reshaping the cluster is kind of high on the list to fit the Fly model or you need to run a node in every region you want low latency, continuously.
+This is not typically how these work.

 So why does it matter if Fly and their partners pull this off?
 I think it makes for a very rare alignment of priorities and trade-offs from end to end.
 Platform, runtime, frameworks and language all sharing values and expressing a similar overall shape.
 Meaning Elixir would be unconstrained by the platform and the platform doesn't offer a bunch of complexity that is irrelevant to a typical Elixir app.
 This should give us trade-offs that cost as little as possible.
 You should be able to put a Phoenix-shaped app in the Fly-shaped hole without friction.

 And hilariously good latency for users.